SkygearIO/guides/cms/cms-import.md

       - name: a normal field
       - name: a reference field
         reference_target: the referenced table
-        reference_field_name: the field user should fill in the csv to idenitfy the referenced record
+        reference_field_name: the field user should fill in the CSV to idenitfy the referenced record
         handle_duplicated_reference: throw-error or use-first
 ```
 - `throw-error` will return an error.
 If you want to reject the whole import when there are errors, you can set `atomic: true` in the `action` setting (will be explained below).